Official-Codaisseur-Graduate/calendar-api-server/README.md

 # Calendar-api-server

 The Server API to share calendar data with the public.

-Project team:

-- Gijs Maas
-- Patty Ouwehand
-- Thels de Kwant

-### Step-by-step implementation of the calendar-app:
+## Step-by-step implementation/configuration of the calendar app

-### Important!!
-For this project you will need to have a service-account with google.
+**Important!** For this project you will need to have a service-account with google.
 Both for contacting the calendar-api from google and for the emailverification steps for the users of the calendar-app!!

-#### Step A: Set-up service account with google
+### Step A: Set-up service account with google

 1. Log out of your existing gmail-account.
 Go to gmail.com and create a new gmail-account for this project.
 2. Go to https://console.cloud.google.com
 3. Go to API's and services => dashboard in the left-menu and accept the conditions.
 4. Create a new project and give it a projectname (you don't need to give it a location/organization).
-5  Click on enable API's and services on the left and search for calendar and click on Google Calendar API and press enable
+5. Click on enable API's and services on the left and search for calendar and click on Google Calendar API and press enable
 6. Click on create credentials and "then help me choose" in the drop down menu
 7. Which API are you using?
 Select Google Calendar API in the drop-down-menu Where will you be calling the API from?  select webserver.